SwedbankPay/developer.swedbankpay.com/modules-sdks/mobile-sdk/merchant-backend-v2.md

 Optionally, if your implementation uses [instrument mode payments][instrument-mode], your backend can return the list of valid instruments, along with an endpoint to change the instrument.
 If you do this, you must also implement the Change Instrument endpoint.
 The Merchant Backend Configuration on the client side can then use this endpoint to change the instrument of an ongoing payment order.

 A production implementation should validate the payment order also from a business logic perspective.
 This is, naturally, outside the scope of the SDK, as is any other processing you may wish to perform with the payment order.
 The SDK expects the same form of response as returned from the Swedbank Pay API.
-Specifically, the response must contain the `view-checkout` operation.
+Specifically, the response must contain the `view-paymentorder` operation.

 {:.code-view-header}
 **Request**